theman-oj10/CareerSync/docs/UserGuide.md

 - The two `INDEX` denote the internship index and task index respectively.
 - `DEADLINE` is the deadline you want to set for the task.
 It must be in the format `DD/MM/YYYY`.
 The day, month and year fields must be valid
 (day must be between 1 and 31 inclusive, month must be between 1 and 12 inclusive, year must be a valid 4 digit number)
-- The two `INDEX` denote the internship index and task index respectively.
-- `DEADLINE` is the deadline you want to set for the task.
-It must be in the format `DD/MM/YYYY`, and a valid date.

 <div markdown="span" class="alert alert-success">